 GLYCOLYSIS CAN FUNCTION UNDER ANAEROBIC CONDITIONS

 Early in the investigations of glycolysis, it was realized that fermentation in yeast was similar to the breakdown of glycogen in muscle.
 When a muscle contracts under anaerobic conditions, glycogen disappears and lactate appears.
 When oxygen is admitted, aerobic recovery takes place and lactate is no longer produced.
 If muscle contraction occurs under aerobic conditions, lactate does not accumulate and pyruvate is the end product of glycolysis.
 Pyruvate is oxidized further to CO2 and water (Figure 17–1).
 When oxygen is in short supply, mitochondrial reoxidation of NADH formed during glycolysis is impaired, and NADH is reoxidized by reducing pyruvate to lactate, so permitting glycolysis to continue.
-While glycolysis can occur under anaerobic conditions, this has a price, for it limits the amount of ATP formed per mole of glucose oxidized, so that much more glucose must be metabolized under anaerobic than aerobic conditions (Table 17–1).
-In yeast and ...
+While glycolysis can occur under anaerobic conditions, this has a price, for it limits the amount of ATP formed per mole of glucose oxidized, so that much more glucose must be metabolized under anaerobic than aerobic conditions (Table 17–1). ...